Self-Reflection Techniques That Actually Change Your Life

 • Morning Reflection: Start the day with intentions or review dreams for subconscious messages.
 This practice sets a positive tone for the day and encourages intentionality.

 • Evening Recap: End the day by reflecting on achievements, setbacks, and lessons learned.
-This practice aligns with the principle of “bookending your day” advocated by productivity experts, creating a cycle of accountability and gratitude.
+This practice follows the “bookending your day” approach, which productivity experts recommend.
+It fosters accountability and gratitude.

 Creating a Reflective Environment